sujithkanna/SmileyRating/README.md

 ```java
 smileRating.disallowSelection(true);
 ```
 *You can disallow user input by passing true to this.
-You can set the smiley only using [this](https://github.com/sujithkanna/SmileyRating/tree/develop#you-can-set-selected-smiley-without-user-interaction)
+You can set the smiley only using [this](https://github.com/sujithkanna/SmileyRating/tree/develop#you-can-set-selected-smiley-without-user-interaction).
+This is useful when you just want to show the rating.